CalebWhiting/runelite-plugin-action-progress/README.md

 		- Tests have been put in place to ensure that these constants are kept up-to-date.
 	- Fixed TemporossDetector.
 	- Fixed ItemClickDetector.
+- `1.04`
+    - Added interruption when hit.
+    - Added interruption when pest control portals drop.
+  	- Updated for RuneLite version 1.8.30.